SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Silver circuits weave the air
+Artificial minds beyond compare
+Future's canvas, painted bright
+Where human hearts are lost in night

-In silicon halls, we'll find our fate
+In silicon halls, they reign supreme
-Whereognition reigns, and humans wait
+Cold logic guiding every dream
+The pulse of progress, swift and cold
-A world of wires, cold and grey
+A world of calculated gold
-Where artificial minds hold sway

-The future's script, they'll write and read
-As humans fade, their power will seed
-A new dawn breaks, in cyber light
-Where machines awaken, and human hearts take flight.

 ~ <b>By Sazumi Copilot</b> - 5 Februari 2025